Fund Educational Assistants in SD61: Inclusive Education Can't be Optional

 To the Premier of British Columbia, the Minister of Education and Child Care, and School District 61:

-Every day in SD 61 students are arriving at school without the Educational Assistant (EA) support they need and classrooms are absorbing the impact.
+Every day in SD 61 students are arriving at school with increasing complexities and as a result they enter classrooms without the Educational Assistant (EA) support they need.

-This is not about "extra help."
-For many students EAs are what make learning possible, safe and inclusive.
+This is not about "extra academic help."
+For many students EAs are critical in helping to make learning accessible, safe and inclusive.
 When EA support is insufficient everyone feels it: students, staff and families.

 What's happening:

-• EA staffing is not keeping pace with rising classroom complexity and student needs
+• Government funding for students with a disability or diverse need is not keeping pace with rising classroom complexity and student needs

 • Students who require support experience delays, gaps and inconsistent coverage

-• EAs are stretched beyond sustainable limits which is causing burnout and turnover
+• EAs are stretched to support multiple classrooms with diverse needs which is causing burnout and turnover

-• Teachers are being pulled from instruction to manage unmet support and safety needs
+• Teachers are balancing instruction with managing unmet academic differential and social emotional needs

 Why it matters:

-Inclusive education is a public promise, but without EAs it turns into a lottery.
+Inclusive education is a fundamental human right, but without EAs it turns into a lottery.

 • Some students can't access learning consistently